JikishiAE/pern-frontend/README.md

-# Karlo - Frontend
+# PERN - Frontend

-This is the frontend application for the Karlo project.
+This is the frontend application for the pern project.
 It's built using React, Vite, and Tailwind CSS, providing a fast and modern user interface.

 ## Project Overview